Frequently Asked Questions about the JAS program

 There is a specific application package for the JAS program.
 The application package is available at: www.cic.gc.ca/english/information/applications/ref-joint.asp.

 If you require assistance with completing any of the forms included in this application package, please contact the RSTP at 1-877-290-1701 or email@example.com

-Once the application package has been completed, it can be mailed or emailed to the ROC-O:
+Once the application package has been completed, it must be emailed to the ROC-O at:

 *Please note, because of the urgent nature of JAS cases, they can no longer be mailed by post as it was previously possible.
 Please email all applications to the email address above for a quicker submission of your application.